 Officers and members of the Board of Directors

-- Laurie Schapira, MSN, LP – Vice-President / Director of Admissions
+- Laurie Schapira, RN, MSN, LP – Vice President

 For over three decades the C. G. Jung Institute of New York has provided a personalized, confidential referral service to the New York/tri-state community.
 The service offers referrals to individuals seeking reduced-fee Jungian psychoanalytic psychotherapy conducted by students training at the Institute.
 All students have Masters or Doctoral degrees and are under the supervision of licensed Jungian Analysts.
 For more information and to get started, visit the Referral page.